danrot/master-thesis/03_implementation.md

 return a boolean value indicating if the test is supported.

 The `BaseCase` inherits from the `PHPUnit_Framework_TestCase`, so that it can be run using PHPUnit.
-Additionally it already offers an implementation of the `setUpBeforeClass` method being executed before the test case, where it gets an instance of the `ImplementationLoader`.
+Additionally, it already offers an implementation of the `setUpBeforeClass` method being executed before the test case, where it gets an instance of the `ImplementationLoader`.
 This instance will then be used to detect if the current test is supported by the current implementation in the `setUp` method, which is called before every single test by PHPUnit.
 The `markTestSkipped` method of PHPUnit is used to skip this test.

-With this setup it is also possible to use a continous integration service to see if the current state of development works as expected, since the not supported features will not break the build.
+With this setup it is also possible to use a continuous integration service to see if the current state of development works as expected, since the not supported features will not break the build.
 For Jackalope Doctrine DBAL the service TravisCI[^22] is used for that, which is also one of the reasons for